iBaa/PlexConnect/README.md

 ## How does it work?
 The basic idea is, to...
-- re-use an already available app (Apple Trailers)
+- re-use an already available app (like YouTube, Vimeo, ... in this case: Apple Trailers)
 - re-route the request to your local Plex Media Server
 - re-work the reply to fit into AppleTV's XML communication scheme
 - let iOS do the rest